Creating connections in Yorkshire and the Humber

 Defossilising the chemical industry

-This event builds upon the Royal Society’s latest policy briefing, titled ‘Catalysing change: Defossilising the chemical industry’, which will be published on 8 May.
+This event builds upon the Royal Society’s latest policy briefing, titled ‘Catalysing change: Defossilising the chemical industry’, which was published on 8 May.
 This briefing explores the opportunities and challenges in replacing fossil feedstocks used to make chemicals with alternative sources of carbon – biomass, plastic waste and carbon dioxide.
 The session will hold discussions on alternative chemical feedstocks, strengthen the network needed to defossilise the chemical industry in Yorkshire and nearby areas and help the region reach its net zero ambitions.
 The event will be attended by 40 stakeholders from across industry, academia and policy.
 This session is invitation-only. |

 ---|